Immigration rules can change overnight.

 Suspension of Passenger Flights by Chinese Airlines to and from the United States

-A June 3, 2020 Department of Transportation order set to automatically go into effect on June 16, 2020 (unless President Trump approves the order earlier), will "suspend scheduled passenger operations of all Chinese carriers to and from the United States."
+A June 3, 2020 Department of Transportation order set to automatically go into effect on June 16, 2020 (unless approved earlier), will "suspend scheduled passenger operations of all Chinese carriers to and from the United States."
 The order will affect flights by the following Chinese airlines:

 - Air China Limited (doing business as Air China)